There’s a wrong and a right way. Here’s how to do it effectively.

 - Not many of your followers or connections will see each of your social media posts, so sharing multiple times improves the chance that each person will see at least one social media post promoting each blog post.

-- Not all of your followers or connections will need the information in each of your blog posts when you publish them.
+- Not all of your followers or connections will need the information in each of your blog posts the moment you publish them.
 By promoting each blog post over a prolonged period of time, you increase the chances that members of your audience will notice each blog post when the information is relevant to them.

 - In many cases, only certain parts of a blog post will be of interest to any given member of your audience.
 By highlighting different aspects of your blog posts in several social media shares, you can showcase how the blog post might appeal to different parts of your audience.
 And you can get really clever here and share links that will take social media followers directly to the section of the blog post that you promoted in the social post.